ulibuck/htsp.EPG/README.md

 # script.htsp.EPG
-## Inofficial Kodi Add-on for EPG and recordings on Tvheadend.
+## Unofficial Kodi Add-on for EPG and recordings on Tvheadend.
 A basic Tvheadend client without live TV functionality.

 Get EPG and manage recordings on a Tvheadend server.